zyfdegh/ldap-change-password/README.md

 # Ldap-change-password
-This project is used to change user password in ldap
+This project is used to change user password in openldap

-## Compile & Install
+## Compile and build source code
-After you git clone this project, try **go build** and you may get an error like this:
+After you git clone this project, try **go build**
+If you get an error like this:

 > fatal error: ldap.h: No such file or directory

+You need to install the missing ldap library.
-This is caused by lack of ldap library.Install it in the command line
+Install it in the command line according to your linux distributin.

 * RedHat/CentOS